descostesn/chromglycomethods/figure1/F/README.md

 mv results/tmp.bed results/peakscoord-fig1E.bed
 ```

-Regenerate the RNAPol II matrix with the new coordinates and plot the signal without changing the coordinate order:
+Regenerate the RNA Pol II matrix with the new coordinates and plot the signal without changing the coordinate order:

 ```
 #!/bin/bash